The Hotel: Club Med Punta Cana

 For $15, all three of us can have full use of our phones for a weeklong trip, instead of $70 for one of us to be able to.
 Big difference!
 Will I be using Airalo for all our overseas trips from now on?
 Yes, I will.

 Pin it for Later!

 Sheryl Nance-Nash is a freelance writer specializing in travel, business and personal finance.
-Her work has appeared in national magazines, newspapers and websites.
-She’s based in New York.
-You can connect with.her on LinkedIn.
+She’s explores the Caribbean widely from her homebase in Jamaica.Her work has appeared in national magazines, newspapers and websites.
+You can connect with her on LinkedIn.